 Only ten passwords can be defined here.
-Define a general password if more than ten connections are required, for example, when connections are initiated by a controlling system such as Bosch Video Client or Bosch Video Management System.
+Define a general password if more than ten connections are required.
 The unit connects to all remote stations protected by the same general password.
 To define a general password:

-- 1 Select 10 in the Number of destination IP address list box - 2.
+- 1. Select 10 in the Number of destination IP address list box. - 2.
 Enter 0.0.0.0 in the Destination IP address field. - 3.
-Enter the password in the Destination password field.

-4. Set the user password of all the remote stations to be accessed using this password.
+Enter the password in the Destination password field. - 4.
+Set the user password of all the remote stations to be accessed using this password.